 Revenue offers three options for how a married couple is assessed for income tax:

-2. Joint assessment (most beneficial for unequal incomes) You are assessed as a unit.
+1. Joint assessment (the default once Revenue knows you are married) You are assessed as a unit.
 Tax credits and the standard rate band can be allocated between spouses in whatever way reduces your combined bill.
 One spouse is nominated as the "assessable spouse" and is responsible for filing.
+This is the basis Revenue applies automatically after you register your marriage with them — and it is the most beneficial option for most couples with unequal incomes.

-The vast majority of married couples with unequal incomes benefit most from joint assessment.
+The vast majority of married couples with unequal incomes benefit most from joint assessment — so make sure Revenue knows about your marriage.

 What Is the Transferable Rate Band?